turingschool/curriculum/source/projects/merchant.markdown

 $ rails generate migration add_default_quantity_to_order_items
 {% endterminal %}

-Then open that migration and in the `up` method add this line:
+Then open that migration and in the `change` method add this line:

 ```ruby
 change_column :order_items, :quantity, :integer, default: 0
 ```

-No `down` is necessary for this little tweak.
 Run the migration with `rake db:migrate`.
 If you’d like to see the results, create a new `OrderItem` from your console and you’ll see it starts with the quantity 0.

 Now that the default value is set, your `create` action in `OrderItemsController` is easy.
 If it’s incrementing an existing item,